 Ph.D.
 University of Kansas, M.A.
 Marquette University

-Professor, Department Chair, and Director, Civitas University Honors Program
+Professor, Chair (Sabbatical 2020-2021), & Director, Civitas University Honors Program

 Prof. Bunger earned her bachelor's degree with an emphasis in sociology from Augustana and her master's degree in sociology from South Dakota State University.
 She is a member of Phi Kappa Phi Honor Society, Gamma Sigma Delta Honor Society, and Augustana chapter of Alpha Kappa Delta.
-The courses Prof. Bunger teaches include Native American Social Systems, Aging Studies, Sociology of Family, and The Injustice of Social Justice.
+The courses Prof. Bunger teaches include Native American Social Systems, Aging Studies, and The Injustice of Social Justice.
 Her areas of study include social stratification, inequality in society, and cultural diversity.
 Bunger’s master thesis “The socio-economic influences on the all-volunteer military” addresses the inequality of sacrifice.
-Prof Bunger is a contributing columnist for the Argus Leader.
+Prof. Bunger is a contributing columnist for the Argus Leader.